 Instagram Reel Script Length Guide

 A strong Reel script should be short enough to keep pace with the visuals.
-Think in short spoken lines, captions and scene beats rather than long paragraphs.
+Think in short spoken lines, captions and scene moments rather than long paragraphs.

 | Reel Type | Best Structure | Best Use |